ordovice/batocera-switch/README.md

 This version integrates work from foclabroc and Batocera Nation but does not include the appimages or the bios keys that their download does.
 Additionally, controllers in Yuzu are auto mapped now as of v34.

-A special note about DS4 controllers: Yuzu changes the SDL GUID so I have implemented a similar replacement algorithm to allow them to autoconfigure at this time.
+A special note about DS4 controllers: They are not supported properly inside yuzu's Linux environment for autoconfiguration at this time.
+I am attempting to autoconfigure, but you may need to manually reconfigure them each time until this is fixed on the yuzu side.